OCA/reporting-engine/partner_statement/readme/CONFIGURE.rst

 To configure this module, you need to:

 #.
-Go to *Configuration / Settings*
+Go to *Invoicing / Configuration / Settings*
 #.
-Under the *Followup Section* of *Accounting* option select either or both of OCA Activity or Outstanding Statement
+Under the *Partner Statements* of *Accounting* option select either or both of OCA Activity or Outstanding Statement
 #.
 Once selected, you may set default options for the reports.
 #.
 Click *Save*